epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 What stands out?
 It appears that the most common characters are 12 and 8.
 The least common character is 9.
 Only a few characters are well represented overall.
 80% of the characters are associated with a persona within {2, 4, 8, 12, 15, 19}.

-Now that we know the common personas, we can, with the methodology used for the Talkative Best Friend,  assign a type to the most used personas, as you can see in the table below.
+Now that we know the common personas, we can, with the methodology used for the **Talkative Best Friend**, assign a type to the most used personas, as you can see in the table below.

 | Persona | Representation | Agents | Patients | Modifiee |
 |---------|--------------------------|-------------------------------------|------------------------------------|--------------------------------------|
 | 2       | Adventurer    | 7, 22, 25, 6 | 5, 9, 26, 1 | 0, 11, 20, 4 |